Nikkei set for longest weekly losing run in 20 years

 "It's basically short-covering.
 It's just heavily-sold names in the past couple of days that are getting bought.
 People are also picking up defensives," a senior dealer at a European brokerage said.

-Following the sell-off, investors have also started to pick up more Nikkei call options, with some interest on July expiry at 9,000 JNI090G2.OS, another trader said, as opposed to buying put options last week to hedge against further falls.
+Following the sell-off, investors have also started to pick up more Nikkei call options, with some interest on July expiry at 9,000, another trader said, as opposed to buying put options last week to hedge against further falls.

 "Although we think the near-term impact on Japan Tobacco's earnings will be small, this is an attractive deal in view of Gryson's strong potential and profitability, and expect top- and bottom-line synergies with Japan Tobacco," Nomura said in a client note, keeping a "buy" rating on the stock.

-Canon Inc (7751.T) rose 1.3 percent after shedding 4.7 percent in the previous two sessions, while defensives pharmaceutical .IPHAM.T and food .IFOOD.T sectors were up 1.3 and 1.5 percent, respectively.
+Canon Inc rose 1.3 percent after shedding 4.7 percent in the previous two sessions, while defensives pharmaceutical and food sectors were up 1.3 and 1.5 percent, respectively.

 Trading volume on the main board after the halfway point was relatively light, at 38.2 percent of its full daily average for the past 90 days.